jdevfullstack-tutorials/code-testing/README.md

 of code should be tested.
 Of course, development is up
-to the programmer or the company on what they believe is the best for them.
+to the programmer or the company in what they believe is the best for them.

 Integration tests, on the other